Tuesday, March 1, 2022

 Major League Teams: Kansas City Athletics 1963-1965; New York Mets 1967; Oakland Athletics 1969; California Angels 1970-1971; Milwaukee Brewers 1972

 Tommie Reynolds appeared in parts of eight seasons in the majors, seeing the most activity with the Mets in 1967 and the Athletics in 1969.
 Reynolds was a September call-up in 1963, and he'd first get a shot at regular playing time in 1965 when he appeared in 90 games and made 79 starts, mostly in left field.
 Reynolds spent all of 1966 playing in the minors and was selected by the Mets that November in the annual rule 5 draft.
 He'd play in 101 games for the Mets, but batted only .206.
 His best season would come a few years later with the Athletics, now in Oakland.
-Reynolds was their most frequently used left fielder and he patrolled the Oakland outfield along with Rick Monday in center field and Reggie Jackson in right field.
+Reynolds was their most frequently used left fielder in 1969, and he patrolled the Oakland outfield along with Rick Monday in center field and Reggie Jackson in right field.
 Reynolds batted .257 with a pair of home runs and 20 RBIs that season.

 He'd play for three more seasons in the majors with the Angels and Brewers, primarily as a pinch-hitter.
-Although he last appeared in the majors in 1972, Reynolds would hang on to play six more seasons in the majors, all within the Brewers' organization for their top farm team, before finally retiring in 1978.
+Although he last appeared in the majors in 1972, Reynolds would hang on to play six more seasons in the minor leagues, all within the Brewers' organization for their top farm team, before finally retiring in 1978.
 Reynolds batted .226 in 513 major league games, with 12 home runs.
 Reynolds would serve on the major league coaching staffs of the Athletics (1989-1995) and Cardinals (1996) under manager Tony LaRussa.
 He'd win a World Series ring in 1989 while serving as LaRussa's bench coach.
 Reynolds is a cousin to Floyd Robinson (#345), who played nine years in the majors, mostly with the White Sox.

 Building the Set